#react

 We have used the browser's localStorage

-to store a dummy token once the user successfully logs into the app.
+to store a dummy token when the user successfully logs into the app.

-To make the token globally accessible to the components we have used the AuthorizationContext
+To make the token globally accessible we have used AuthorizationContext

-, which contains the private routes, if the user tries to hit the '/login' route, he/she will be redirected to the home page
+, which contains private routes and if the user tries to hit '/login' route, he/she will be redirected to the home page

 import React from 'react';